 Goldman Sachs, on the other hand, has chosen to target only the retail market with its Absolute Return Tracker fund.
 So far, due to regulatory hurdles, it has only managed to gain approval in Italy and is cagey about just how much of the product it has sold.
 Nevertheless, it is actively seeking approval in other jurisdictions.

 Despite this interest, critics claim linear regression of historical data - the technique used in most of the portable beta structures so far - is a fundamentally flawed way to allocate capital.
 Despite investing only in liquid markets, and thereby reducing liquidity risk, beta funds have little leeway to react to changing market conditions.

 "One of the best things about hedge funds is that they are quite dynamic and can react to market conditions in relatively little time," says Erik Larsson, head of research at Zurich-based AlphaSwiss.
-"But, if you track these kind of indexes of funds, the opacity of funds guarantees that you will have at least a monthly lag.
+"But if you track these kind of indexes of funds, the opacity of funds guarantee that you will have at least a monthly lag.
 That's not very dynamic."
-AlphaSwiss uses a combination of manager input and linear regression to formulate its alternative beta strategy.
+AlphaSwiss uses a combination of manager-input and linear regression to formulate its alternative beta strategy.

 At the same time, if the portable beta products outperform some funds post-fees, it might just force some underperforming managers to cut fees or leave the industry.
 Or so the theory goes, at least.